ursiform/sleuth/README.md

 **Q**: Why is it called `sleuth`?

-**A**: Because a "sleuth" is the collective noun for a group of bears, and the original reason for writing this library was to connect a group of [bear](https://github.com/ursiform/bear)/[forest](https://github.com/ursiform/forest) services.
-And also because a "sleuth" searches for things and discovers them.
+**A**: Because "sleuth" is the collective noun for a group of bears: the original reason for writing this library was to connect a group of [bear](https://github.com/ursiform/bear)/[forest](https://github.com/ursiform/forest) services.
+Also because a sleuth searches for things and discovers them.

 ## License
 `sleuth` is licensed under the [MIT License](LICENSE).